gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

     // Should the policy allow or deny access?
     effect: "allow",

-    // Which resources this policy affects.
+    // Which resources does this policy affect?
-    // Again, you can put regular expressions in inside < >.
+    // Again, put regular expressions inside < >.
     resources: ["urn:something:resource_a", "urn:something:resource_b", "urn:something:foo:<.+>"],

-    // Which permissions this policy affects.
+    // Which permissions does this policy affect.
 Supports RegExp
-    // Again, you can put regular expressions in inside < >.
+    // Again, regular expressions inside < >.
     permissions: ["<create|delete>", "get"],

     // Under which conditions this policy is active.
     conditions: [
-        // Currently, only an exemplary SubjectIsOwner condition is available.
+        // Currently, there is only an exemplary SubjectIsOwner condition available.
         {
             "op": "SubjectIsOwner"
         }